JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 And then when it's time to actually do the work, don't focus on the todo list, only focus on the current moment.

 #### 20. Good Stress
 Last of all, the ultimate factor that causes me to get shit done, stress.
-Maybe it's worth experimenting on inducting more healthy stress earlier for smoother timelines.
+Maybe it's worth experimenting on inducing more healthy stress earlier for smoother timelines.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)